1. Once you learn the Fertility Awareness Method it’s a life skill you’ll have forever

 Yes you read it right.
 And yes, that means that the Fertility Awareness is more effective than the pill when used correctly.
 When you learn fertility awareness you learn to identify your fertile window.
 And your fertile window is the only time in your cycle when it’s physically and biologically possible for you to get pregnant.
 This effectiveness rate is based on a study that was done with couples who identified their fertile window and abstained from genital contact during that time.
 And if you think about it, if you can only get pregnant in say a 5-7 day window each cycle and you don’t have sex on those days then you won’t get pregnant.

-After years of being told that we could get pregnant anytime it takes a bit of time to wrap your head around the idea that there are actually “safe days” when you can have unprotected sex and not get pregnant.
+After years of being told that we could get pregnant anytime, it takes a bit of time to wrap your head around the idea that there are actually “safe days” when you can have unprotected sex and not get pregnant.
 But when you’re outside of your fertile window it is impossible to fall pregnant.
-Sperm need cervical mucus to survive and outside of that fertile window your cervix isn’t producing any mucus.
-On your infertile days your body is killing sperm in several different ways.
+Sperm needs cervical mucus to survive and outside of that fertile window, your cervix isn’t producing any mucus.
+On your infertile days, your body is killing sperm in several different ways.
 Your vagina is killing sperm because the pH level is too acidic for sperm to survive in there, your cervix is closed and there is a physical barrier (mucus plug) blocking the opening that prevents sperm from even being able to get past the cervix and make its way into the uterus, and if that weren’t enough there is no egg and no ovulation happening outside of the fertile window since ovulation only happens once each cycle during the fertile window.

 Once you figure out how to confidently and accurately identify your fertile days then you can decide if you want to use a barrier method (like a condom or cervical cap) on your fertile days, have alternate sex (without genital contact), or not have sex on those days, but at least the choice is yours.
 If you do use barriers or other forms of birth control then the effectiveness is based on the birth control method you’re using.